Can you meet my other photographic needs?

 What is the turnaround time for your work?

 I can usually have your photographs returned within a week of the shoot.
-If you have a specific deadline to meet please let me know and I will always endeavour to meet it.
-For larger projects timescales are slightly longer, however as I process all of your photographs in-house I can provide ‘progress’ images as required, through the timeframe.
+If you have a specific deadline to meet please let me know, and I will meet it.

 How long will it take to photograph my building?